Ask an Eye M.D. Answer Archive

 Question:

 Can you explain the risks of amblyopia for a child with symmetrical congenital genetic cataracts not getting surgery?
-My 1 year old son was diagnosed with congenital cataracts in both eyes.
+My 1-year-old son was diagnosed with congenital cataracts in both eyes.
 What are the risks with him not getting surgery?

 Answer: